 His approach to this point had very much been to look at the big picture considering diet and lifestyle as well as the physical components affecting a patient’s symptoms.
 Thus it made sense for Kieran to explore the opposite end of spectrum in studying an MSc in musculoskeletal medicine with the Society of Orthopaedic Medicine.
 This dual physiotherapy and Medicine programme focuses on highly specific diagnosis of the exact cause of someone’s symptoms.
 This was the missing link for Kieran and allowed him to see how the exact cause of the pain, say an L5/S1 disc protusion may be interrelated with the diet and lifestyle, movement patterns and psychological stresses.
 Kieran completed his MSc in 2015 and his thesis was titled “Physiotherapy Management of Chronic Low Back Pain Patients with Psychosocial Symptoms.”

-In recent years Kieran has studied with luminaries such as the late Karel Lewitt, Leon Chaitow, Pavel Kolar, Paul Chek, Andry Vleeming, Craig Liebenson, Shirley Sahrmann and Guy Voyer.
-He is currently studying for a PhD in nutrition and spinal pain at the University of West London.
+In recent years Kieran has studied with luminaries such as the late Karel Lewitt, Leon Chaitow, Pavel Kolar, Paul Chek, Andry Vleeming, Craig Liebenson, Shirley Sahrmann, Paul Hodges, Lorimer Moseley and Guy Voyer.
 In addition Kieran has published on chronic pain management in peer reviewed journals and is a reviewer for the journal Medical Hypotheses.
-He has worked with people in 6 continents, including royalty, Ryder Cup Golfers, surfers, footballers, various professional athletes, people with complex disabilities, Hollywood A-listers, billionaires and students.
+He has worked with people in 6 continents, including royalty, heads of state, Ryder Cup Golfers, surfers, footballers, various professional athletes, people with complex disabilities, Hollywood A-listers, billionaires and students.

 Kieran specialises in rehabilitation from spinal pain.

 - 2013.
 Is There A Hierarchy Of Survival Reflexes?
 Medical Hypotheses.